DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Experiments

 To investigate the limitations of DeepSport, we conducted a manual inspection of 70 randomly sampled failure cases.
 We classify errors based on the the first and primary error the model made, categorizing them into six primary types: (1) \textbf{Tool Grounding Failure (42.9\%):} The model invoked the tool but retrieved a temporal window that missed the critical event, making the answer impossible.
 (2) \textbf{Visual Hallucination (37.1\%):} The model successfully retrieved the correct frames but misidentified objects, actions, or attributes.
 (3) \textbf{Domain Knowledge Gap (11.4\%):} The model perceived the visual information correctly but lacked the specific sports terminology to describe it.
 (4) \textbf{Rule Misapplication (4.3\%):} The model understood the visual scene and terms but failed in the logical reasoning required to apply the rule.
 (5) \textbf{Internal Consistency Error (2.9\%):} The model's reasoning contradicted its final answer or violated the output format.
 (6) \textbf{Incomplete Exploration (1.4\%):} The model failed to invoke the frame extraction tool despite the query requiring additional visual evidence.

-As shown in Figure~\ref{fig:error_analysis}, the dominance of Tool Failure indicates that while our model is capable of reasoning, the primary bottleneck remains accurate \textit{temporal localization} in long videos.
-Furthermore, the high rate of Visual Hallucination suggests that future work should focus on enhancing the fine-grained visual encoder resolution.
+As shown in Figure~\ref{fig:error_analysis}, the dominance of Tool Failure indicates that while our model is capable of reasoning, the primary bottleneck remains accurate \textit{temporal localization}.
+Furthermore, the high rate of Visual Hallucination suggests that future work should focus on enhancing the fine-grained visual ability.